Probing the Neutrino Mass Hierarchy beyond $\Lambda$CDM Model: Methodology and data sets

+The publicly available \textbf{CosmoMC} code is used to perform Markov Chain Monte Carlo (MCMC) sampling in the present paper.
+The Boltzmann equation solver \textbf{CAMB} code \cite{Lewis:1999bs} is included in the \textbf{CosmoMC} for computation of cosmological quantities.
+According to Eqs. (\ref{eq:m1})-(\ref{eq:smu}) we modify the \textbf{CosmoMC}.
+The total neutrino mass and the corresponding lightest neutrino mass under different hierarchies can be derived by judging the sign of $\Delta$.
+Since an unknown parameter $\Delta$ is added, the corresponding parameter space for the $\Lambda$CDM model is

-respectively.
-Where $\omega_b$ and $\omega_c$ are the physical density of baryons and cold dark matter today, $\theta_{MC}$ is the ratio between the sound horizon and the angular diameter distance at the decoupling epoch, $\tau$ is the Thomson scattering optical depth, $n_s$ and $A_s$ are the spectral index and amplitude of scalar power spectrum, respectively.
-These six cosmological parameters are the basic parameter of the $\Lambda$CDM model.
-The additional free parameters $w$, $w_0$ and $w_a$ describe the EOS of DE models.
+where $\omega_b = \Omega_b h^2$ and $\omega_c = \Omega_c h^2$ are the physical density of baryons and cold dark matter today, $\theta_{MC}$ is the ratio between the sound horizon and the angular diameter distance at the decoupling epoch, $\tau$ is the Thomson scattering optical depth, $n_s$ and $A_s$ are the spectral index and amplitude of scalar power spectrum, respectively.
+The extra free parameters for the $w$CDM model and the $w_0 w_a$CDM model are $w$ and $\{w_0, w_a\}$, respectively.